Subcutaneous Injection Technique for Beginners

 How long should I hold the needle in after injecting?

-- GLP-1 Starter Kit — 10 x 1ml insulin syringes + 20 alcohol wipes
+- Starter Supply Kit: 10 x 1ml insulin syringes + 20 alcohol wipes for vial-and-syringe workflows when those supplies match your instructions

-- 1ml Insulin Syringes — 31G 6mm, 100-pack
+- 1ml Insulin Syringes: 31G 6mm, 100-pack

-- Alcohol Wipes — 200-pack, individually wrapped
+- Alcohol Wipes: 200-pack, individually wrapped